core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   grouping sid-file {
-    description "A grouping that contains a YANG container representing the file structure of a sid files.";
+    description "A grouping that contains a YANG container representing the file structure of a .sid files.";

     container sid-file {
       description